n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Postgres/README.md

 ## Example Usage

 This workflow allows you to run an SQL query on a Postgres instance.
-You can also find the [workflow](https://n8n.io/workflows/599) on the website.
-This example usage workflow would use the following three nodes.
+You can also find the [workflow](https://n8n.io/workflows/599) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Set](../../core-nodes/Set/README.md)
 - [Postgres]()